If you have noticed, LED bulbs are all the rage suddenly.

 Further Reading / Links

-- Different types of sockets.
+- Different types of bulb bases.
 Don’t get the wrong type of bulb for your fixture.

 - Cheaper LED Bulbs on Snapdeal